gerA-byte0/gerA-byte0.github.io/index.md

 # Gerardo Rojas' Portfolio

-This is my home page. am an Electrical Engineer major at CSUF and I graduate by 2028.
+Hello World!
+This is my home page!
+I am an Electrical Engineer major at CSUF and I graduate by 2028.

 My GitHub page is https://github.com/gerA-byte0/